ShanewUU/A2Skeleton/README.md

 ## Problem statement:
 Implement a simple calendar system.
 There are four main classes within the system.
 'UUCalendar', 'UUEntry' and 'UUTime' are the key classes that you should implement.
-Skeleton outlines of these classes and a description of each member function's requirements are provided in the source code. __DO NOT__ change the signatures of the class member functions or the provide data members of the class.
+Skeleton outlines of these classes and a description of each member function's requirements are provided in the source code. __DO NOT__ change the signatures of the class member functions or the provided data members of the class.
 You can add your own utility member functions or data members to the classes listed in the section 'Files to work on'.
 However, your code must provide the public member functions as specified in 'UUCalendar', 'UUEntry' and 'UUTime'.

 ## Files to work on